mspnp/aks-baseline/docs/deploy/02-ca-certificates.md

 # Generate your client-facing and AKS ingress controller TLS certificates

 Now that you have the [prerequisites](./01-prerequisites.md) met, follow these steps to create the TLS certificates that Azure Application Gateway will serve for clients connecting to your web app as well as the AKS ingress controller.
-If you already have access to appropriate certificates, or can procure them from your organization, consider doing so and skipping the certificate generation steps.
-The following will describe using self-signed certs for instructive purposes only.
+If you already have access to appropriate certificates, or can procure them from your organization, consider doing so and skipping the certificate generation steps. **The following steps generate self-signed certs for instructive purposes only.
+Don't use them for a real production cluster.**

 ## Steps